We combine Art and Function in this one of a kind magnetic wall chess set.

 Introducing Medieval Magnetic Wall Chess

-It can go on a wall, window, table or even the ceiling if that’s your thing!
+It can be placed on a wall, or even the ceiling if that’s your thing!
 You can’t beat the minimal footprint of a wall-mounted chessboard.
 When not in use, it’s simply artwork.
 Many have been surprised to learn that it’s a functional chess set!

 Chess helps develop core and soft-skills including: